A Contact Center Expert’s Guide to Improving CX in 2019

 Social media has traditionally been managed by marketing and sales, but once customers establish a relationship with the business via these channels, they want to get service and support there as well.

 The key is responsiveness – people are used to getting fast answers from friends and family over social media, so they expect businesses to react promptly as well.
-A platform like VHT Navigator makes it easier to respond as needed by serving up customer contacts on any channel to representatives across departments who can respond appropriately.

 Employee Engagement Technology